0E9B061F/0E9B061F/README.md

 Hello there, my name is `0E9B061F`.
-I'm a full-stack web developer currently working mostly with node.js.
-I've worked extensively with Ruby, Python and C# in the past.
-I have an interest in formal language design and parsing, and parsing expression grammars in particular.
-I also write a lot of BASH.
+I'm a full-stack web developer currently working mostly with node.js and Svelte.
+I've worked extensively with Ruby and Python in the past.
+I have an interest in formal language design and parsing them, and parsing expression grammars in particular.
+I also write a lot of bash.

 ### Current Work